kyleruane/kyleruane.github.io/_posts/2014-09-26-work-day-jams.md

 date:   2014-09-26
 categories:
 feature: spacer.gif
+visible: nope
 ---
 If you’re reading this, there’s a decent chance you have a job similar to mine—meaning you interact with a computer all day, possibly in a creative industry.
 Many of us listen to audio (music, sounds, talk radio, etc.) while we hammer away at our tasks.
 There are a number of reasons for this—to drown out background noise, to motivate, to inspire, to help focus, to make the office feel less lonely.

 I’m a designer, so keep in mind that I’m not working in spreadsheets or granular data for extended periods of time.
 And, while this may not work for you, here’s what I listen to when designing: